6 Kid-Friendly Hikes in Squamish

 Duration: 1-2 hours.

-Take a walk through one of Squamish's most popular rock climbing areas on a hiking trail that features views of the Stawamus Chief, Howe Sound and all of Squamish from above.
+Take a hike through one of Squamish's most popular rock climbing areas on a trail that features views of the Stawamus Chief, Howe Sound and all of Squamish from above.
 The park is located moments down the road from the Squamish Adventure Centre and the trailhead can be found on the south end of the parking lot.
-There are picnic tables and benches to take breaks in the shade and to get an up-close look at rock climbers in action.
-About halfway down the trail is the Smoke Bluffs playground which is always a highlight for kids.
+There are picnic tables and benches to take breaks in the shade and to get an up-close look at the rock climbers in action.
+About halfway along the trail is the Smoke Bluffs playground which is always a highlight for kids.
 From the playground follow the signs that lead uphill to Octopus's Garden, along the way keep your eyes peeled for viewpoints, most are marked with viewing benches so the whole family can take a well-deserved break.
 At Octopus's Garden continue on the trail downhill which returns back to the playground.

 Duration: 1 - 1.5 hours

 The photogenic wooden bridge along the Brohm Lake Interpretive Trail | Photo: @juansanx